Non-Current Assets

 Stocks provide stockholders with a share of ownership in a company.
 Stocks can be classified based on the size of large, small, and mid-cap stocks.

 Stocks can also be classified based on style as value stocks or growth stocks.
-Stock can be preferred stock or common stock.
+They can be preferred stocks or common stocks.

 • Large companies issue large-cap stocks with a high market capitalization in the approximate range of $2.943 trillion and $77.51 billion.